rachelng-rpas/openreoc/articles/Record-Keeping Guide/02-record-types.md

 > **Important:** This guide covers ReOC operator records only.
 RePL training provider record-keeping requirements (MOS 101 s10.09 onwards) are a separate, complex topic and are not covered here.

-Last review date: 18 April 2026
+Last reviewed: 18 April 2026

 ---

 ## How Records Are Grouped